ashutoshJha-2025/Java-DSA-Projects/README.md

 Here are some real-life Java project ideas focused on Data Structures and Algorithms (DSA).
-These ideas emphasize `arrays, linked lists, stacks, queues, hash maps, heaps,` etc. and are grounded in practical applications.
+These ideas emphasize `arrays, linked lists, stacks, queues, hash maps, heaps,Graphs` etc. and are grounded in practical applications.

 ---
-### 🛒 1.
-Shopping Cart System (Using HashMaps & Lists)
+### 🛒 Shopping Cart System (Using HashMaps & Lists)
 - *Description*: Simulate a basic e-commerce cart system.
 - *DSA Concepts*: HashMap (for product ID to product info), ArrayList (for items in cart).
 - *Features*: